Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 There are two primary reasons why Lightning can't support the previous implementation.

-First, Lightning can't infer what you are iterating over.
-Right now, Lightning Fault Tolerant Training requires a :class:`~torch.utils.data.distributed.Sampler` to be used to encapsulate the fetching logic and both the sampler and its iterator should be made available as attributes on the dataset, so Lightning can access them to track progress.
+* Lightning cannot infer what you are iterating over, making it difficult to restart training.
+Lightning Fault Tolerant Training requires a :class:`~torch.utils.data.distributed.Sampler` to be used to encapsulate the fetching logic, requiring both the sampler and an iterator to be made available as attributes within the dataset, so Lightning can access them to track progress.

-Secondly, implementing the `__next__` method is required as it separates iterator creation from its consumption, which is essential for Lightning to wrap the iterator before their consumption.
+* Implementing the `__next__` method is required as it separates iterator creation from its consumption, which is essential for Lightning to wrap the iterator before their consumption.

 If your iterable dataset are implemented in the following way, everything should works as expected.